Selena Gomez Just Wore The Cutest '60s-Inspired Hairstyle

 Advertisement

 The Tonight Show glam comes courtesy of the star's longtime styling team: Marissa Marino on hair, Hung Vanngo with makeup, and fashion stylist Kate Young.
-The whole look — from the bouncy ends and feathered bangs to the winged liner and vintage-inspired Miu Miu number — evoked major nostalgia.
+The whole look — from the bouncy ends and a feathered fringe to the winged liner and vintage-inspired Miu Miu number — evoked major nostalgia.

 Though a surprising departure from Selena Gomez's signature looks — like her go-to polished pulled-back bun or long wavy ombré extensions — this new hairstyle feels unique and different, which is very fitting to promote her triumphant, self-love record, Rare.